liferay/liferay-faces-bridge-impl/tck/bridge-tck-main-portlet/README.md

     mvn verify -P selenium,pluto

-The log level of the tests can be configured to be more or less verbose with the `integration.log.level` property:

-    mvn verify -P selenium -Dintegration.log.level=INFO

 The `integration.port` property controls which port the browser will navigate to in order to run the tests.
 For example, if the portal is running on port `4000`, then the following command would be needed to test the portlets:

     mvn verify -P selenium -Dintegration.port=4000